-The institutional planning process for the 2016-2021 Comprehensive Institutional Master Plan began in 2007-2008.
+The institutional planning process for the 2017-2022 Comprehensive Institutional Master Plan began in 2007-2008.

-The established planning cycle was repeated for the 2015-2016 planning update.
-Using the same four-step process used during previous cycles, the five master planning teams (1) updated the introduction, documented changes in the planning team committee membership, and articulated expectations and standards; (2) documented the achievement/status of the 2015-2016 strategies in the Comprehensive Institutional Master Plan Implementation/Evaluation Matrix; (3) revised 2016-2020 objectives and strategies, and (4) proposed strategies for 2020-2021.
-Consultation Council accepted master plans for inclusion into the Comprehensive Institutional Master Plan on various dates, the Educational Master Plan on February 4, 2016, the Student Services Master Plan on April 7, 2016, the Institutional Technology Plan and the Institutional Effectiveness Master Plan on May 5, 2016, the Facilities Master Plan on May 19, 2016, and the Human Resource Master Plan and Professional Development Plans on June 7, 2016.
-The 2016-2021 Comprehensive Institutional Master Plan was approved on July 12, 2016.
+The established planning cycle was repeated for the 2016-2017 planning update.
+Using the same four-step process used during previous cycles, the five master planning teams (1) updated the introduction, documented changes in the planning team committee membership, and articulated expectations and standards; (2) documented the achievement/status of the 2015-2016 strategies in the Comprehensive Institutional Master Plan Implementation/Evaluation Matrix; (3) revised 2016-2021 objectives and strategies, and (4) proposed strategies for 2021-2022.
+Consultation Council accepted master plans for inclusion into the Comprehensive Institutional Master Plan on various dates:

+- the Educational Master Plan on February 8, 2017, - the Student Services Master Plan on January 18, 2017, - the Institutional Technology Plan on XXXX XX 2017, - the Institutional Effectiveness Master Plan on March 1, 2017, - the Facilities Master Plan on May 3, 2017, - the Human Resource Master Plan and Professional Development Plans on May 3, 2017, - The 2017-2022 Comprehensive Institutional Master Plan was approved on July XX, 2017.